aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 cases of scurvy did not develop in infants on raw milk.
 He stated that their test-results were suffi cient to warrant the deduction that pasteurized milk is a causative factor in infant scurvy.

 Dr. Pottenger proved there is deficiency disease similar to Vitamin C deficiency (scurvy) that can be cured by giving an endocrine product that contains no Vitamin C. He proved that raw milk naturally contains that endocrine nutrient and that pasteurized milk does not.
 He proved that raw milk reversed and prevented scurvy.

 Stefansson, an anthropologist working for the U.S. government, reported that an artic sea-captain who ingested high amounts of Vitamin C did not reverse his scurvy.
-After the captain ate raw meat for several days, he completely healed.^34 It was reported in 1942 that grazing cows produced as much Vitamin C as does the entire citrus crop, and that most of it is lost as the result of pasteurization.^35
+After the captain ate raw meat for several days, he completely healed.^34 It was reported in 1942 that grazing cows produced as much Vitamin C as does the entire citrus crop, and that most of it is lost as the result of pasteurization. ^35

 In Berlin prior to 1901, rarely was there a case of infant scurvy.
 In 1901, a large dairy established a pasteurization plant in which all milk was raised to a temperature of about 140° F